ignacioq/Tapestree.jl/docs/src/man/insane.md

 * `nthin`: specifies the iteration frequency at which to save the parameters **in the julia session** (_i.e._,`nthin = 2` specifies saving every 2 iterations),
 * `nflush`: specifies the frequency at which to save **to file**.
 * `ofile`: specifies the directory where the results will be written.
 * `tρ`: controls the sampling fraction and receives a `Dictionary` as input, with a `String` key pointing to a `Float64` number (_i.e._, `Dict{String, Float64}`).
 If the dictionary is of length 1 with an empty string, then the insane sets this as a the global sampling fraction.
 For example, to set a sampling fraction of `0.6`, one show input `tρ = Dict("" => 0.6)`.
-Most times, however, sampling fraction is not uniform across the tree, but rather some part so the tree is more heavily sampled than others, to accomodate these variability, you can input a dictionary of the same length as the number of tips in the tree, where the dictionary key string is the tip label pointing to the specific sampling fraction value.
+Most times, however, sampling fraction is not uniform across the tree, but rather some part so the tree is more heavily sampled than others, to accommodate these variability, you can input a dictionary of the same length as the number of tips in the tree, where the dictionary key string is the tip label pointing to the specific sampling fraction value.
 For example, for two tips, named `tip_1` and `tip_2`, one could input `tρ = Dict("tip_1" => 0.5, "tip_2" => 0.3)`.
+Make sure to specify all tips when assigning different sampling fractions across the tips, even ones with `1.0`.
 * `prints`: specifies the number of seconds to refresh the progress meter.
 * `survival`: For those modesl with extinction, `true` or `false` if to condition the likelihood on survival.